yl330/B3/README.md

-# B3
 Part I:

-You can move the animator by WASD: W moves forward, A turn to your right(the animator's left), S move backward, D turns to your left(the animator's right).
-You can make the animator run by pressing both a direction key(W or S) and E. You can also make it jump while running by also pressing the space key along.
-You can make the animator jump while walking by pressing a direction key(W or S) and the space key together.
+Move the animator by WASD:
+W key: move forward
+A key: turn to the animator's left
+S key: move backward
+D key: turns to the animator's right
+E key: Run
+W/S+A/D: turn while walking
+W/S+A/D+E: turn while running
+Space key: Jump while idle
+W/S+E:  run from idle or from walking
+W+E+Space: jump while running
+W+Space: jump while walking
-Scroll to zoom in and zoom out the camera view.
+Scroll: zoom in and zoom out the camera view

 Part II:

-Adjust the speed bar on the top left corner to adjust the animator's moving speed.
+1. Adjust the speed bar on the top left corner to adjust the animator's moving speed.
+2. Left click on the animator
-Right-click to make the animator move. scroll to zoom in and zoom out the camera view.
+3. Right-click to make the animator move
+4. Press W to move up camera view, S to move down, A to move to the left, D to move to the right, scroll to zoom in and zoom out.

 Part III:
-Similar to Part II, adjust the speed bar on the top left corner to adjust the animator crowd's speed.
+1. Adjust the speed bar on the top left corner to adjust the animator crowd's speed.
-Right-click to move the animator crowd.
+2. Right-click to move the animator crowd
+3. Press W to move up camera view, S to move down, A to move to the left, D to move to the right, scroll to zoom in and zoom out